binerogroup/documentation/networking/security-groups/index.rst

 .. note::

-   An instance that does not have a floating IP connected and sits behind a router is not reachable from the internet and is therefore not (as) vulnerable.
+   An instance that does not have a floating IP connected and sits behind a router is not reachable from the internet and is not as vulnerable.

    A floating IP will use :doc:`../router/nat` to map a public IP to the instance real IP (which is not globally routed).

-   Its good practice to not have a floating IP on instances that does not need to be directly reachable from the internet (because they host internal services - like databases) but this will require a :doc:`a VPN or a bounce server </networking/reaching-your-instances>` to manage the instance.
+   Its good practice to not have a floating IP on instances that does not need to be directly reachable from the internet (because they host internal services - such as databases) but this will require a :doc:`a VPN or a bounce server </networking/reaching-your-instances>` to manage those instances.

 Allowing access to an instance over floating IP
 -----------------------------------------------

 A common task relating to security groups is to configure initial access to a new instance with a floating IP.

-Since a :doc:`floating IP </networking/floating-ips>` is for public access, traffic ingress via it is not evaluated as coming from the default group.
-The default group then, becomes invalid as source address meaning you need to explicitly setup access to be able to use a floating IP.
+Since a :doc:`floating IP </networking/floating-ips>` is for public access, traffic ingress is not evaluated as coming from the default group and you need to setup explicit security group rules to allow incoming traffic.

-To access an instance via a floating IP, you would need to add a security group for the service you want to access.
+To access an instance via a floating IP, you would need to add a security group or security group rules for the service you want to access.

-The two main types of access to instance operating systems are SSH (for Linux and its derivatives) and RDP (for Windows).
+The two most common types of access to manage operating systems are SSH (for Linux and its derivatives) and RDP (for Windows).

-Binero cloud includes security groups for SSH (called ``bin-ssh``) and RDP (called ``bin-remote-desktop-protocol``) preconfigured so you just need to add them to your instances.
+Binero cloud includes security groups for SSH (``bin-ssh``) and RDP (``bin-remote-desktop-protocol``) preconfigured so you just need to add them to your instances.

-See above for guides on how to add a security group using the tool you prefer.
+See above for guides on how to add a security group by using the tool you prefer.

 Pre-configured security groups
 ------------------------------

 Security groups are local to each project (or customer) in Binero cloud.

 When signing up, there will be some security groups that are already created in your project.
-These are intended to simplify to allow traffic to commonly used services (like SSH).
+They are there to simplify for you, making it quick to allow traffic to commonly used services (such as SSH).

-A more advanced user might like to create groups based on instance types (so as to add all rules that are needed in a single security group), using the internal groups is however a quick way to get going in the platform.
+A more advanced user might want to create security groups based on instance types (to add all rules that's needed in a single security group), using the pre-configured security groups is a quick way to get going in the platform.

-Groups chain, so adding additional groups will provide more rules to the same instance.
+You can add one or more security groups to ports which combines them together if you don't want to maintain large security groups.

 .. important::